-Do you sometimes feel like lesson planning is taking over your life?
-For many homeschoolers, lesson planning becomes that dreaded task we must do but never look forward to doing.
+Is lesson planning taking over your life?
+For many homeschoolers, lesson planning becomes that dreaded task we never look forward to doing.
 Sure, it makes teaching lessons easier but at what cost?
-If you’re sick of giving up your Sundays to lesson planning, try using online tools and/or apps designed to make this task a tad easier.
+If you’re sick of feeling stressed about lesson planning, try using online tools and/or apps designed to make this task a tad easier.
+And, take my Tip for Lesson Planning to heart!

 Trello for Homeschooling